-The post Stock market crash: 2 cheap UK shares I’d buy in an ISA today to get rich and retire early appeared first on The Motley Fool UK.
+The post Stock market crash: 2 cheap UK shares I’d buy with £2k appeared first on The Motley Fool UK.

 - Stock market crash: 3 cheap shares I’d buy today to get rich and retire early